Frequently Asked Questions (FAQ’s) about Heart Disease

 I have shortness of breath, what do I do?

-Shortness of breath can indicate various complications, such as congestion, fever, asthma, and sometimes heart problems.
+Shortness of breath can indicate various complications such as congestion, fever, or asthma but also sometimes heart problems.

-Breathing problems should not be taken lightly, whatever the reason for them.
-Thus, visiting a doctor is advised, especially when the breathing problems are acute (sudden) and severe.
+And breathing problems should not be taken lightly whatever be the reason for it.
+Thus, visiting a doctor is advised especially when the breathing problems are acute (sudden) and severe.

-Birth defects with an abnormal heart, especially those associated with arrhythmic heartbeats, namely SVT (Supraventricular Tachycardia) are usually linked with shortness of breath.
+Birth defects with abnormal heart especially associated with arrhythmic heartbeats namely SVT (Supraventricular Tachycardia) are usually linked with shortness of breath.
 This is a condition where heartbeats are abnormally fast.

-Request a Cardiologist Appointment at Clinic One in Nepal
+Request a Cardiologist Appointment at Clinic One Kathmandu Nepal

 Make Appointment